 When planning small home repairs as part of your spring cleaning, be on the lookout for signs of wildlife.
-Damage to roof shingles, vents that have come loose or fallen off, or holes in house siding can all indicate that animals like raccoons or squirrels were looking for (and finding!) a safe, cozy place to den.
+Damage to roof shingles, vents that are stuffed with grass, have come loose or fallen off, or holes in house siding can all indicate that animals like raccoons or squirrels were looking for (and finding!) a safe, cozy place to den.

 Before making any repairs, check that there are no young animals inside.
-Should you see an adult animal frantically trying to enter a recently repaired area, remove the repairs immediately and allow the anxious mother to relocate her babies before resuming your work.
+If you see an adult animal frantically trying to enter a recently repaired area, that’s a good sign a mother is trying to reach her babies!
+Remove the repairs immediately and allow the anxious mother to relocate her babies before resuming your work.

 Want to attract wildlife to your home?
 Apart from the sheer enjoyment of nature, there are plenty of benefits to encouraging birds and mammals to visit your yard or garden.
 Find out how to create wildlife-friendly spaces.

 Care for wildlife in need